Find Affordable College Courses

 Memphis, TN

 A rank of #3 on this year’s list means University of Memphis is a great place for liberal arts / sciences and humanities students pursuing an online degree.
-UofM is a fairly large public school located in the city of Memphis.
+UofM is a very large public school located in the large city of Memphis.

 While working on their degree, liberal arts / sciences and humanities majors at UofM accumulate an average of around $36,833 in student debt.
 The average monthly payment of a loan this size is about $203, assuming that the borrower is on a 10-year repayment plan.